 - If most of the information at least partially matches that of an existing device, in a majority of cases the algorithm still concludes that the information belongs to the same device.
 The Engine updates therefore the existing device with the received information.
 For instance, if the received hardware id, MAC addresses and SID all match those of an existing device, but the received name is different from the name of the device as recorded in the database, the algorithm determines that it is the same device and updates its name in the database.

 - If the received information differs significantly from that of any of the existing devices, the Engine adds a new device to its database.

 Identifying devices solely by their name

 Note that the default device identification algorithm should be preferred in most cases.
 Use this alternative method only in setups where the default algorithm fails to reliably identify a specific group of devices.
-A misconfiguration may lead to devices being artificially merged or split, so use the identification of devices by name carefully.

 This feature is particularly useful in virtualized environments, where devices are virtual machines (VMs) recreated at every user session.
 By applying the default algorithm for identifying devices, the Engine regards every new instance of a VM as a new device and ends up with multiple devices that share the same name and that succeed each other over time.
 By identifying devices on the basis of their name only, the Engine consistently maps a particular VM to a single device time after time, even when its hardware properties change.